Broowl/acr_qr/README.md

 # Distribution

-To create executables for the generator and the scanner run the following commands:
+To create executables for the generator and the scanner run `deploy.ps1`.
-- Generator: `pipenv run pyinstaller .\src\generator\main.py`
-- Scanner: `pipenv run pyinstaller .\src\scanner\main.py`

 Afterwards you can find the packaged executables in the *dist* folder.